bcgov/aporeto-demo-project/README.md

 - Adding `- - $namespace=${NAMESPACE}` to both source and destination is important because, in theory, on OCP4 someone could create a pod with matching labels that can talk to other peoples pods.

+STEPS:

+1. Convert labeling scheme to be NSP focused by using `app` to group the hipster-store components to an application and `role` to specify what the component (pod) does.
+This will allow us to run other applications in the same namespace (if needed) and use `role=` to identify processing units (PU) a.k.a pods in our NSP.